 - avoiding sharing personal items with people who are sick

 Once they develop, the symptoms of rheumatic fever can last for months.
 Rheumatic fever can cause long-term complications in certain situations.
 One of the most prevalent complications is rheumatic heart disease.
 Other heart conditions include:

-The long-term effects of rheumatic fever can be disabling if your child had a severe case.
+The long-term effects of rheumatic fever can be disabling if your child has a severe case.
 Some of the damage caused by the illness might not show up until years later.
 Be aware of long-term effects as your child grows older.
-Children who suffer from the long-term damage related to rheumatic fever may be eligible for special education and other related services.
+Children who suffer from long-term damage related to rheumatic fever may be eligible for special education and other related services.